gnolang/blog/posts/2024-05-21_the-gnome/README.md

 of entire communities at worse (thus far).

 Our field of crypto needs more gnomes to create timeless software and protocols for humanity.
 Such technology should be:
-1. intuitive (easy to use and understand)
+・intuitive (easy to use and understand)
-2. expressive (for societal infrastructure; finance, social, knowledge)
+・expressive (for societal infrastructure; finance, social, knowledge)
-3. finalized (completed)
+・finalized (completed)
-4. secure (unhackable)
+・secure (unhackable)
-5. scalable (affordable)
+・scalable (affordable)

 These are timeless values we strive to bring to the world through gno.land.
 In addition, gnomes are not afraid to take a stance against greed and evil.
 Some